Brent Cross Town

 The region is home to 21 million people.
 It offers opportunities across a wide range of sectors from nuclear and aerospace, to life science and new technologies.
 There are vibrant clusters of expertise spanning 5G, cybersecurity and artificial intelligence.

 Brent Cross Town is committed to being a key London location for sport and play, delivering both indoor and outdoor leisure facilities.
-The ambition is to create an inclusive environment that prioritises female participation.
+The ambition is to create an inclusive environment that prioritises female participation and champions diversity.
+A wide range of facilities will enable participation at all ages and for all abilities, offering better physical and mental health outcomes.

 Environmental, social and governance (ESG) highlights